rust-lang/rust/text/0000-tool-attributes.md

 For each name on the whitelist, it is indicated if the name is active for attributes or lints.
 A name is only activated if required.
 So for example, `rustdoc` will not be activated at all until it takes advantage of this feature.
-I expect `clippy` will be activated only for lints, and `rustfmt` only for attributes.
+I expect `clippy` will be activated only for lints and attributes, and `rustfmt` only for attributes.

 A tool that has an active name *must* check for unused lints/attibutes.
 For example, if `rustfmt` becomes active for attributes, and only recognises